Improving Quantum Computation by Optimized Qubit Routing

 The corresponding connectivity graph is generated and transformed into its line graph.
 To perform the node-induced-subgraph isomorphism check, we employ an implementation of the VF2 algorithm (see \cite{cordella2005isom, cordella01isom}) from the NetworkX python package (\cite{hagbger2008networkx}).
-This procedure is repeated by iterating over time steps $ t_0 $, $ t_1 $ until all possible time steps have been checked or a time limit is reached.
+This procedure is repeated by iterating over time steps $ t_0 $, $ t_1 $ until all possible time step pairs have been checked.

 In the first benchmark, we measure the computation time required for solving TAP instances to optimality.
 We compare the total time taken with strengthening inequalities to the time taken for the bare model~\eqref{eq:edgemodel}.
 We measure the ratio $ r_t = t_{\mathrm{SGI}} / t_{\mathrm{bare}} $, where $ t_{\mathrm{SGI}} $ and $ t_{\mathrm{bare}} $ are the runtimes of the strengthened model and the bare model, respectively.
-The time limit for cutting plane generation is set to ten seconds and included in the total runtime $ t_{\mathrm{SGI}} $.
-Based on practical experience, the value of ten seconds is a good compromise between time investment and cut pool size.
+The time consumed by cutting plane generation lies between $0.1$~s and 20~s and is included in the total runtime $ t_{\mathrm{SGI}} $.